-Employing the two-second rule for following distances (Count off the seconds it takes you to reach the same spot in the road ("one thousand and one, one thousand and two...").
-If you reach the mark before you finish counting, you are following too closely.
+Use the two-second rule for following distances.
+Count how long it takes to reach the same spot as the vehicle ahead of you.
+If you reach the spot before counting to two, you are following too closely.
 Slow down and check your following distance again.

-Anticipate the movement of other drivers and roadway users and take evasive action, like changing lanes or passing safety, to avoid a potential crash.
+Anticipate the movement of other drivers and road users and take evasive action, like changing lanes or passing safely, to avoid a potential crash.